KatyBrown/KB_best_practice_coding_researchers/lessons/writing_readable_code/wrc_python_style_guides_2_pep8_specifics.md

 #### 🗳️ Class Poll

-Which of the following sentences is correctly punctuated
+Which of the following sentences is correctly punctuated?

 1. `Style guides (  such as pep8) are important.`